Salento, Colombia: Your Complete Travel guide

 So besides historical looking buildings and friendly Colombia tourists, what else can you expect in Salento, Colombia?

 Expect a small quaint town.
-And when I say small, I mean everything is walking distance.
+And when I say small, I mean everything is within walking distance.
 There is one main plaza where street markets set up and then some more touristic streets just off of it.
 There are endless cafes with amazing treats as well as boutique shops selling all sorts of souvenirs and arts and crafts.

 I have yet to meet somebody who didn’t like Salento, Colombia.